FerranAgulloLopez/Time-Quality-Tradeoff-of-MuseHash-Query-Processing-Performance/definitive_results/README.md

 ### Definitive results
 This directory contain the definitive results to support the research contribution in the scalability of the MuseHash method.

 All experiments have been performed in the POWER-CTE cluster of MareNostrum VI (Barcelona Supercomputing Center).
 The hardware specification can be found in this public [guide](https://www.bsc.es/user-support/power.php).
-The results were run with the bash script named as *mn_launcher.sh* that is located in the root directory of this repository.
+The results were run with the bash script named as *mn_launcher.sh*.

 #### Folder structure
 The folder structure of the experiments follows the next pattern: